Difference between FCFS and Priority CPU scheduling

 - If two processes have the same priority then tie is broken using FCFS.

 - The waiting time for the highest priority process is always zero in preemptive mode while it may not be zero in case of non preemptive mode.

-A solution to the problem is aging.
+Disadvantages: The major problem is the starvation or indefinite blocking.
+It may so happen that in stream of processes, the system keeps executing the high priority processes and the low priority processes never get executed.
+Solution: A solution to the problem is aging.
 Aging refers to gradually increasing the priority of processes waiting in the system by a fixed number after a fixed interval, say by 1 in every 10 minutes.
 This will ensure that a low priority process also gets executed by slowly increasing its priority with the time.

 |First Come First Served (FCFS)||Priority scheduling|

 |It executes the processes in the order in which they arrive i.e., the process that arrives first is executed first.||It executes the processes based upon their prioritied i.e., in descending order of their priorities.
 A process with higher priority is executed first.|

 |It is non preemptive in nature.||It is both non-preemptive and preemptive in nature.|

 |It results in quite long waiting time for the processes and thus increases average waiting time.||There is no idea of response time and waiting time.|